 The VSLO application portal will open April 1st for application submissions.
 Departments will begin reviewing applications as they are received – each department will process applications according to their internal procedures.

 Please do not call or e-mail regarding the status of your application.
 Contacting the Office of Medical Education will not expedite the processing of your application.
 Students will receive notifications of their application status as decisions are made.
 Applications that are pending a decision are still under consideration by the respective department.
 Decisions will be made no less than 30 days prior to the requested start date.
 The first block starts May 30th, 2023.

-If you are placed in an elective, you will be notified via VSLO email.
+If you are offered a spot to rotate, you will be notified via VSLO email.
 You will receive further information from the course administrator/director closer to the rotation start date.
 If you have not heard from your elective administrator/director within one week prior to the start of your scheduled rotation date, please email the Office of Medical Education at email@example.com.

-- When applying for an elective, you and/or your home institution are required to complete and/or submit the following items:
+- When applying for an elective, you and/or your home institution are required to complete and submit the following items:

 - Transcript (uploaded by your school)

 - VSLO Verification Questionnaire (completed by your school)

 Some elective courses require supplemental documents, such as a letter of interest, letter of recommendation, etc. Please review the course listing for any supplemental requirements.

 VSLO Required Uploads Post-Decision: